-The positional quality is a flag to indicate the positional accuracy of the Gridlink coordinates allocated to each postcode record.
+The positional quality value is a flag used in Gridlink to indicate the positional accuracy of the Gridlink coordinates allocated to each postcode record.

 All postcodes are to 1 m resolution, but Gridlink will seek to provide the most accurate coordinates according to the hierarchy detailed in the following table.